South America Snowboarding. An Insider’s Perspective.

 Don’t worry about how many days you got to ride during the Northern Hemisphere winter or how you had that injury that kept you from snowboarding, South America is the answer and the massive Andean Mountain range is waiting for you to discover its deep high elevation snow and terrain like no other place on the planet.

-Forget the stereo types like “Hot”, “Danger” and “Third world” and start thinking “Powder” “Safe” and “Awesome”.
+Forget the stereo types like “Hot”, “Danger” and “Third world” and start thinking “Powder” “Welcoming” and “Awesome”.

 Where to snowboard in South America and Why it’s Unique